Muting the Objection of Conscience and Creation

 Justice can never make repentance for sin optional.
 If the law forbids crime, the only thing a criminal can do is to come back into obedience to the law.
 This doesn't atone for past crimes, but it keeps him from persistent violation of the law.
 But if a man who commits evil loses the natural ability to commit that evil, such as when a burglar is locked up in prison, or when a child molester becomes a quadriplegic, we do not automatically assume that the criminal becomes a good or righteous person.
 Unless the cessation from sin is voluntary, it's not virtuous.

 Even an atoning sacrifice can never make repentance optional for transgression.
 If a son stands before a judge who is also his father, and the father steps out of the judgment seat to pay the fine for his son, the son is not thereby given a license to violate the law with impunity.
-If that son goes back out and violates the law, the fine has not forever waved; he comes back under the penalty of the law again.
+If that son goes back out and violates the law, the fine has not been forever waved; if he violates the law, he comes back under the penalty of the law again.
 It would be unjust to grant perpetual righteousness in the eyes of the law to one that continued to violate the law - and we all know that.
 If there is to be righteousness in government and liberty for the people, the law must apply to the pauper and the prince, to the king and the homeless beggar, to the policeman and the pastor.
 If the government makes exceptions for privileged classes of criminals or judges with favoritism, the government has become unjust and tyrannical.
 God, the Bible says repeatedly, does not judge with respect to person, or favoritism.

 Even a sinner may forgive another who has expressed remorse for stealing from him, for example.
 However, if that thief continues to steal, this either shows that he was not truly repentant, or that he has repented of his repentance and is worthy of prosecution, not pardon.
 One's conscience would never be constrained to continue to forgive a criminal who was not repentant: "If thy brother trespass against thee, rebuke him; and if he repent, forgive him" (Luke 17:3).
 God doesn't forgive the impenitent, and being nicer than God is not an obligation conscience places upon men.
 Jesus prayed that those crucifying Him would be forgiven, but that prayer was not answered until Pentecost, when many of those who cried out "Crucify Him" repented (Acts 2).
 There is no pardon without repentance.
 If faith lacks repentance, it is the kind of faith that the devil has, who believes and trembles but does not submit (James 2).
 An intellectual assent to the facts is not the "faith unto righteousness" that "worketh by love."
 Repentance is an attribute of authentic faith.
 "Do we make void the law through faith?"
 Paul asks in Romans 3:31, and then answers, "God forbid, we establish the law."
 Repentance is defined as a return to obedience to divine law, which is impossible without faith.